sergio-costas/lxcraft/README.md

 inside the container.

-To destroy the container, just use *lxcraft destroy*.
-It can be regenerated with *lxcraft init* again if needed.
+To destroy the container, just use *lxcraft.py destroy*.
+It can be regenerated with *lxcraft.py init* again if needed.

-You can user *lxcraft clean* to fully remove the working directory inside the container, thus allowing to start from the beginning with *snapcraft* but without having to destroy and re-recreate the container from scratch.
+You can user *lxcraft.py clean* to fully remove the working directory inside the container, thus allowing to start from the beginning with *snapcraft* but without having to destroy and re-recreate the container from scratch.

-Also, you can run specific *snapcraft* commands inside the container with *lxcraft snapcraft command ...*.
+Also, you can run specific *snapcraft* commands inside the container with *lxcraft.py snapcraft command ...*.
 This allows to clean an specific part, or to just execute one part...

-Finally, it is possible to run a shell inside the container just with *lxcraft shell*.
+Finally, it is possible to run a shell inside the container just with *lxcraft.py shell*.